 Oakleaf Hydrangea

-Looking for a native plant that thrives in the shade?
+Looking for a blooming native plant that thrives in the shade?
 Look no further than oakleaf hydrangea.

 Characteristics

-Oakleaf hydrangea is a coarse-textured native shrub that works well as an understory planting under larger trees like live oaks.
+Oakleaf hydrangea (Hydrangea quercifolia) is a coarse-textured shrub that works well as an understory plant below large trees like live oaks.
+It is one of a few native hydrangeas in Florida.

-The broad, dark green leaves are oak-shaped, giving the plant its name.
+The broad, dark green leaves are oakleaf-shaped, giving the plant its name.
 They make an attractive backdrop for other plants.
-The leaves are largest on plants grown in the shade, reaching up to 8 to 12 inches long and almost as wide.
+The leaves are largest on plants grown in the shade, reaching 8 to 12 inches long.
 They turn red, bronze or purple in the fall and may stay on the plant well into winter, though ultimately the plant is deciduous.

 Planting and Care

-Oakleaf hydrangea will perform best if planted in a fertile, well-drained soil, but it will also tolerate other conditions.
+Oakleaf hydrangea is suited for USDA Hardiness Zones 5a-9b.
+It will perform best if planted in a fertile, well-drained soil, but it will also tolerate other conditions.
 Pick a spot that has partial to almost full shade.
-In some climates oakleaf hydrangea can be grown in full sun, but in Florida it needs at least some shade.
+In some climates, oakleaf hydrangea can be grown in full sun, but in Florida it needs at least some shade.

 The plant can be somewhat sprawling and is known to send up new shoots, so be sure to leave it plenty of room to grow.
-If you have limited space, try one of the more compact cultivars like ‘Pee Wee’.
+For a fuller shrub, cut old growth or pinch new growth by removing the top part of the plant shoot or stem.
+Complete any pruning shortly after flowering to ensure next year’s blooms, which develop on old wood, are not removed.

 Follow UF/IFAS guidelines for planting shrubs, and provide water until the plant is established.
-After that it should require little irrigation or other maintenance, aside from watering during extended dry periods or pruning occasionally to maintain form.
+After that, your oakleaf hydrangea should be relatively easy to care for, aside from watering during extended dry periods or pruning occasionally to maintain form.

 For more information on oakleaf hydrangea, contact your county Extension office.